mamonaco1973/azure-mate-xrdp/README.md

    - Domain users generated from a template with friendly passwords
    - Central authentication for Linux and Windows clients

-3. **Domain-Joined Lubuntu XRDP VM (Terraform)**
+3. **Domain-Joined MATE XRDP VM (Terraform)**
-   - Deploys the Lubuntu XRDP instance using the Packer-built Azure Managed Image
+   - Deploys the MATE XRDP instance using the Packer-built Azure Managed Image
    - Automatically joins the Mini-AD domain during boot
    - Ensures consistent user profiles and default settings through `/etc/skel`